 - 1 tsp vanilla extract

-When the sugar has dissolved, stop stirring and sprinkle the agar agar flakes all over the surface of the coconut milk mixture.
+- When the sugar has dissolved, sprinkle the agar-agar flakes all over the surface of the coconut milk mixture.
 Set the heat on medium-high and let cook without stirring until it starts boiling.
-The agar agar flakes will stay on the surface and not sink.
+The agar-agar flakes will stay on the surface and not sink.

-When the milk starts boiling lower the heat to medium again, and stir.
-Let simmer for about 10-15 minutes, until the agar agar flakes will dissolve and the coconut milk mixture will slightly thicken.
-Stir from time to time.
+- When the milk starts boiling lower the heat to medium and stir.
+Simmer for about 10-15 minutes, until the agar-agar flakes dissolve and the mixture slightly thickens, stirring from time to time.

-Remove from the heat and pour the panna cotta mixture into 2 moulds filtering through a sieve in order to retain cardamom seeds and agar agar leftovers.
+- Remove from the heat and divide mixture between 2 serving moulds.
+Pour the mixture through a mesh sieve in order to retain cardamom seeds and agar-agar leftovers.

-Let cool to room temperature and then transfer to the fridge.
-This panna cotta requires about 2 hours of resting time in order to harden.
+- Let slightly cool, then transfer to the fridge to set.
+This panna cotta requires about 2 hours of cooling time to harden.